sowmya1283/hangman_python/README.md

 * Implementation 🏭: Check whether game worked as expected for invalid characters.
 * Test 🧪: I played the game on a local terminal with invalid character.
 Validation was not present initially
-* Result 🏆: Tests didnt work as expected results, after fixing the bug this test has been made pass.
+* Result 🏆: Tests didnt work as expected results at first, after fixing the bug this test has been made pass.
 * Verdict ✅: Initially test was failed and then after bug fix the test is PASS

 <br>

-* Implementation 🏭: Check whether user is able to select diffrent menu options and correspnding menu list is displayed
+* Implementation 🏭: Check whether user is able to select diffrent menu options and corresponding menu list is displayed
 * Test 🧪: Tried selecting different menu options.
 * Result 🏆: Game responded as expected.
 * Verdict ✅: PASS

 <br>
 ​